agco-adm/prez-agco-alm/presentation.md

 	*wants to keep her project on track, on scope, on budget*

 * Derek, the Developer

 	*wants to develop, with as few interruptions as possible*

 * Trevor, the Tester

 	*wants to make sure everything is working fine*

 * Barbara, the BA

 	*wants to make sure her dear requirements get implemented*

 * Suzie, the stakeholder

 	*wants to make sure her money is being well spent - on-time and ASAP*

----

-## Patty, the PM

-* needs to track daily progress in her projects
-* needs to provide evidence for multiple gate checks

----

-## Derek, the Developer
-* wants to code without too many interruptions
-* needs to provide status
-* needs to share code easily
-* needs easy access to prod-like environments

----

-## Trevor, the tester
-* needs to make sure all critical scope is tested
-* needs to provide test planning/execution evidence
-* needs to know when features/fixes are available for testing

----

-## Barbara, the BA
-* needs to track scope
-* needs to make sure requirements are properly prioritized
-* needs to know what features are available and where

----

-## Suzie, the Stakeholder
-* wants to make sure she's getting ~~the best bang for her buck~~ proper ROI
-* wants to know status, real-time and ASAP

 # Enter ALM